 There are also other options to practice Vipassana.
 If you google Vipassana centers in your country you will find some.
 Often there are also local Buddhist meditation centers in your nearby city whom offer guidance, group sittings and teachings.
 Stay connected with these communities.

-Over time, the practice bears fruit.
-The benefits should be noticeable by yourself and those around you.
 Here are two ways you can "measure" your practice.

 1. How do your thoughts/speech/actions change from harming yourself and others to helping yourself and others.
 Helping means contributing towards long-term peace, happiness and harmony.